Legal battle looms over London's expanding vehicle pollution fee

 The 31-year-old regularly crosses into the capital in her 2003 Ford Mondeo for her cleaning job and to visit relatives.

-To compound problems, her partner's 2014 diesel van used for his bricklaying job is not compliant either.
+To compound problems, her partner's 2014 diesel van used for his bricklaying job is not compliant either -- and the couple cannot afford a new car.

-"We don't have the savings to buy a new car," Farmer explained.

 "I'm not actually against it," she added of the ULEZ, "but they need to give people more help."

-Some are escalating their opposition, with TfL confirming that more than 200 enforcement cameras have suffered sabotaged.
+Some are escalating their opposition, with TfL confirming that more than 200 enforcement cameras have suffered sabotage.

 London's Metropolitan police have launched a "proactive operation" in response, charging two men in May with criminal damage and other offences.